acid-org/k8s-infra/README.md

 1. Install the Flux CLI following the [official instructions](https://fluxcd.io/docs/installation/).
 1. Set the variables `flux_git_repository_url` and `flux_git_repository_branch` in `terraform.tfvars` or via the CLI.
 Point them at your `k8s-workloads` repository and branch.
 2. Run `terraform apply` after the Rancher installation completes.
 A `null_resource` will invoke `flux bootstrap git` to configure Flux to watch the specified repository.
+   The bootstrap command is executed with `TMPDIR=/tmp/fluxcd`, so Flux clones repositories in `/tmp/fluxcd`.
 3. Commit Kubernetes manifests to the `k8s-workloads` repository and Flux will sync them into the cluster.

 Flux manages workload deployment entirely from the watched Git repository.